shreyansh26/Personal-Website/content/post/2020-11-30_fast_api_docker_ml_deploy/index.md

 The goal of this blog post is to make an API to get predictions from a pre-trained ML model and how we can do that in a fast manner using [FastAPI](https://fastapi.tiangolo.com/) and also be able to ship it using [Docker](https://www.docker.com/).

 *This method does not scale well as it does not support caching and cannot handle much load.
-However, this can be a good instructional post on how you can deploy those models and use them for small low-scale projects, say a hackathon*
+However, this can be a good instructional post on how you can deploy those models and use them for small low-scale projects, say a hackathon.*

 In the tutorial we will use the very famous Iris dataset.
 The dataset has 4 features -